Compare low fee, low rate, rewards, frequent flyer and student credit cards from Discover, and find the card that best suits your needs.

 - Low fee credit cards.
 Discover credit cards do not carry annual fees.
 If you are looking to get a card without the annual fee, you can choose any of the Discover cards that are offered, and then focus on the other aspects of the card to make your decision, as there are no cards with annual fees.

 - Cashback credit cards.
-The Discover It card offers varying levels of cash back during the year, including up to 5% on certain categories of items during promotional periods.
+The Discover it® Cash Back offers varying levels of cash back during the year, including up to 5% on certain categories of items during promotional periods.
 Discover will also match your rewards dollar for dollar in the first year.

 - Frequent flyer credit cards.
-The Discover It Miles credit card gives you 1.5x miles or more for every dollar you spend on purchases.
+The Discover it® Miles Travel Credit Card gives you 1.5x miles or more for every dollar you spend on purchases.
 Discover will also automatically match all of the miles you earn in your first year.
 There are no blackout dates for flights, allowing you to use your miles to fly when you want to fly.
 Redeem your miles for credits on your travel purchases at any time.
 You can also use your cash back (up to $30 per year) for in-flight Wi-Fi purchases.
 Similar cards offered by other carriers offer similar benefits but require an annual fee and have blackouts of certain travel dates.

 - Student credit cards.
 For those who are in college, Discover offers two separate It cards, the Discover It Student Credit Card and the Discover It Chrome Credit Card.
 Both cards boast no annual fee and a $20 cashback reward for students who maintain a 3.0 GPA each year.
 The main difference in the two cards is the percentage of cashback that is offered.
 The Discover It Chrome card offers 2% cash back at gas stations and restaurants, and 1% on other purchases up to the quarterly maximum, automatically, while the Discover It card offers special promotional periods with 5% cashback on certain types of purchases and 1% back on other purchases up to the quarterly maximum.